Search This Blog

 https://learn.microsoft.com/en-us/sql/relational-databases/errors-events/mssqlserver-8623-database-engine-error

 In my experience, this is indeed an uncommon situation and therefore can be a daunting challenge.
 However, the query itself doesn't necessarily have to be highly complex.
 More often than not, it's an excessively and unnecessarily long or inefficient query.
 For instance, it could involve an IN clause with thousands of values, an overly convoluted query with numerous derived tables, joins, UNION ALL operations, and so on.
-As a result, the SQL Server query optimizer eventually gives up attempting to find an optimal execution plan for it and throws the error.
+As a result, the SQL Server query optimizer eventually gives up attempting to find an optimal execution plan, or any plan for that matter, for it and throws the error.

 In my specific case, the problematic query consists of over 400 UNION ALL operations!
 It consistently times out and triggers the error after 20 seconds.
 The duration after which the query optimizer gives up can vary and depends on various factors.